Create Bulletproof Documentation: Attorney’s 7 Key Steps

 But documentation is incredibly important, especially when it comes to protecting the company from future legal trouble.
 It can be “Exhibit A” at trial, says Allison West, Esq., Principal, Employment Practices Specialists, in a recent talk at the SHRM23 Annual Conference.

-West laid out the seven steps any solid documentation process needs to protect your company.
+West outlined the seven steps any solid documentation process needs to protect your company.

 First things first: Why is documentation so important?